CraneHzm/FixationNet/README.md

 Project homepage: https://cranehzm.github.io/FixationNet.

-This repository contains the source code of our model and some pre-trained models.
+'FixationNet' contains the source code of our model and some pre-trained models.

-The pre-trained models are saved in "FixationNet/checkpoint" directory and there are 48 models in total.
+'FixationNet_Unity_Example' contains an example of running FixationNet model in Unity.

 ## Abstract